 - IFP: take and complete 4 modules

 - CFP + IFP (or vice-versa): take and complete 4 modules + take 1 additional module (via Challenger status) = 5 modules total

 Originally, I wanted to get IFP first before CFP.
 However, it seemed like CFP first then IFP is the more efficient (and maybe even cheaper) route.
 Feel free to prove me wrong.

-According to FPAM FAQ page, the shortest time frame to complete CFP is 12 months.
+According to FPAM FAQ page, the shortest time frame to complete CFP is 12 months or 1 module per quarter.
 There is no maximum – you’ll get the certification as long as you complete all 4 CFP modules and pass all the exams.

 CFP Malaysia Education Provider